OyvindSabo/compendiums/04-introduction-to-mpi.md

 **Deadlock**\
-An `MPI_Send` will not proceed until a corresponding `MPI_Recv` has happened in the receiving process.
+An `MPI_Send` will not proceed until a corresponding `MPI_Recv` has happened in the receiving process (unless the buffer where the send buffer is being stored is cleared).
 If multiple processes are sending and receiving, in that particular order, we run the risk of both processes never initiating receiving, because they're mutually awaiting another process' revceive.

 **Deadlock examples**
 ```C